 By now every team has bowled each other once, so next week is the Fall 2003 position round.
 But enough about next week, you came here to read about this week.
 The seventh week saw three teams climb in the standings, while two teams slipped.
 One bowler set a new personal best series, and one rolled new personal high game.
 Marca Robinson landed this week's high game for the women with a 156, and women's high series was bagged by Angela Bradford with a 401.
 As for the men, David Codding earned this week's high game (268) and series (601).
 Read on for all the rest of the details!

-First up, on lanes 15 & 16: Wolverines kept grabbing the balls of Atomic Goo.
-In spite of the prowess of Thomas Lin with his 469 series, the Wolverines got swept by Atomic Goo.
-Simultaneously, Steve Robinson took the lead in Atomic Goo with his above-average 500 as they swept the competition.
+First up, on lanes 15 & 16: Wolverines had a delightful time with Atomic Goo.
+Although blessed by Thomas Lin with his 469 series, the Wolverines got swept by Atomic Goo.
+On the flipside, Steve Robinson dominated Atomic Goo with his above-average 500 as they swept the competition.
 Wolverines drop 1 spot in the standings to 3rd place, while Atomic Goo jumps 2 spots to 4th.

-On lanes 17 & 18: Theee Beeelt shared a few beers with Anchors Aweigh!.
-Though reinforced by Aaron Weidner with his 465 series, Theee Beeelt accomplished only 1 win against the Anchors.
-Countering this, David Codding drew the spotlight in the Anchors with his above-average 601 as his team took the series with 3 wins.
+On lanes 17 & 18: Theee Beeelt chucked gutter balls with Anchors Aweigh!.
+Despite being led by Aaron Weidner with his 465 series, Theee Beeelt accomplished only 1 win against the Anchors.
+On the other side, David Codding took the lead in the Anchors with his above-average 601 as his team took the series with 3 wins.
 Theee Beeelt remains in 8th place, while the Anchors remain in 1st.

-Bowlers slipping into The 200 Club include: Carl Goetz (207), David Codding (268), and Pat Searcy (222)
+Bowlers getting the VIP treatment in The 200 Club include: Carl Goetz (207), David Codding (268), and Pat Searcy (222)

 A new